 At the point when you move your ankle, you stretch the joint.
 The joint contains fluids and liquid that keep it nourished.
 When air pockets of nitrogen or different gases are in this liquid form, it leads to ankle popping.

-Tight muscles can add to this gas discharge and is the reason you may see your ankle popping more after rest or when you get up in the morning.
+Tight muscles can add to this gas discharge and are the reason you may see your ankle popping more after rest or when you get up in the morning.

 Joint popping brought about by gas discharge is ordinary.
 It is anything but a sign of common harm or a fundamental condition.